Intransitivity: Antitransitivity

+For example, the relation R on the integers, such that a R b if and only if a + b is odd, is intransitive.
+If a R b and b R c, then either a and c are both odd and b is even, or vice-versa.
+In either case, a + c is even.

-An example of an antitransitive relation: the defeated relation in knockout tournaments.
+A second example of an antitransitive relation: the defeated relation in knockout tournaments.
 If player A defeated player B and player B defeated player C, A can have never played C, and therefore, A has not defeated C.

 By transposition, each of the following formulas is equivalent to antitransitivity of R: